SLUGIS/osm_visualization/README.md

 #### Create a project in Tilemill:

-Create a project in Tilemill called sluosm2014, we used a north & south: https://github.com/SLUGIS/osm_visualization/tree/master/tilemill-project/sluosm2014n (e.g., North)
+Create a project in Tilemill called sluosm2014, we used a north & south: https://github.com/SLUGIS/osm_visualization/tree/master/tilemill-project/sluosm2014n (e.g., North).
+This project was stored in the `/usr/share/mapbox/project/` for this particular Ubuntu/Tilemill server install.

 #### Configuration in Projectmill